-Pediatric patients should, at least initially, be managed with BVM/SGA.

-- Patients with CHF should be managed with trial of CPAP, if possible. - Avoid intubating patients with severe TBI and asthmatics, if possible.
+- Pediatric patients should, at least initially, be managed with BVM/SGA. - Patients with CHF should be managed with trial of CPAP, if possible. - Avoid intubating patients with severe TBI and asthmatics, if possible.

-- 1. Prepare all equipment and have suction ready. - 2.
-Pre-oxygenate the patient. - 3.
+- 1. Prepare all equipment.
+Have suction and Bougie ready. - 2.
+Pre-oxygenate the patient with high-concentration oxygen.
+Three-minute minimum of BVM ventilation or if patient is breathing, assure 8 vital capacity breaths with NRB.
+Apply continuous nasal cannula at 15 LPM. - 3.
 Assess for airway difficulty based on patient anatomy (e.g., short neck, obesity, decreased thyromental distance and Class III or IV oropharyngeal views on observation).
 Have fallback plan and equipment ready. - 4.
 Open the patient's airway.
 While holding the laryngoscope in the left hand, insert the blade into the right side of the patient's mouth, sweeping the tongue to the left.
 Use video laryngoscopy, if available and trained. - 5.
 Use the blade to lift the tongue and the epiglottis, either directly with the straight (Miller) blade, or indirectly with the curved (Macintosh) blade. - 6.
 Once the glottic opening is visualized, insert the tube through the vocal cords and continue to visualize while passing the cuff through the cords. - 7.
 Remove the laryngoscope and then the stylet from the ETT. - 8.
-Inflate the cuff with 5 10 mL of air. - 9.
-Confirm appropriate proper placement with quantitative waveform capnography and also document symmetrical chest-wall rise, auscultation of equal breath sounds over the chest and a lack of epigastric sounds with ventilations using bag-valve-mask - 10.
+Inflate the cuff with 5 10 mL of air. - Confirm appropriate proper placement with quantitative waveform capnography and also document symmetrical chest-wall rise, auscultation of equal breath sounds over the chest and a lack of epigastric sounds with ventilations using bag-valve-mask - 10.
 Secure the ETT with a commercial device.
 Consider applying a cervical collar to minimize head and neck motion during movement and transport. - 11.
 Reassess tube placement frequently, especially after movement of the patient. - 12.
 Ongoing monitoring of ETT placement and ventilation status using waveform capnography is required for all patients. - 13.
 Document each attempt as a separate procedure so it can be time stamped in the ePCR.
 An attempt is defined as placement of the blade into the patient's mouth.
 For each attempt, document the time, provider, placement success, preoxygenation, airway grade, ETT size, placement depth, placement landmark (e.g. cm at the patient's lip), and confirmation of tube placement including chest rise, bilateral, equal breath sounds, absence of epigastric sounds and end-tidal CO2 readings.